Mt-kurade/NightPillow/README.md

 This project was made with an objective of benefiting me when I had the most trashy sleep schedule.

 ## Features:
-1. Sleep Cycle Calculator (You can input how much sleep you had for the previous night and rate it aswell)
+1. Sleep Cycle Calculator : Based on the calcualtions for REM cycle, before going to sleep you can check for what time would be ideal to wake up.
-3. Sleep Progress Tracker
+3. Sleep Progress Tracker :(You can input how much sleep you had for the previous night and rate it as well)
 4. Data analytics :  Graph for hours of sleep over date (also user rating for that sleep cycle, and also determines wheater that sleep is good, bad or okay)
 5. Alerts and browser notifications: You can set alerts within the browser either for going to sleep or tasks to complete before going to sleep